 This sewing tutorial is sponsored by Brightly, an online resource to help parents and grandparents raise lifelong readers and book lovers.
 Find new books to read with your little bookworm from their list of The 50 Best Books for 5- and 6-Year-Olds!

-This blog post has been converted to an optional PDF that’s optimized for printing.
+This blog post has been converted to an optional PDF optimized for printing.
 Find it here.
-The canvas tote bag tutorial in the blog post below is totally free to read, print, and sew!
+The free Canvas Tote Bag Pattern is included in the blog post below and is free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF download for $2 is totally optional.
+The Optimized for Printing PDF download for $3 is optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library to access anytime you want?
+Check it out.

 I have 4 kids, each with one extra-curricular activity during the week.
 There are times when siblings have to wait through each other’s soccer practice or robotic competitions and being prepared with a stash of books to read makes times like that much easier.